-All new freshman music majors are advised by Mr. Brice Everett through the University College Academic Advising Center beginning with the Orientation experience.
-Freshman music majors are scheduled for two advising sessions each semester.
-Advising for all University College students (i.e., those who have not declared a major) is mandatory.
-Once a student has declared as a music major (to declare a student must have completed 30 semester hours, completed RC 1000, and have a cumulative GPA of 2.0 or higher) they will be assigned a faculty advisor within the school of music.
-Students will be sent a notification of who their assigned faculty advisor is shortly after they declare.
-Students can also see who their assigned advisor is in DegreeWorks.
+All new fully auditioned and accepted incoming undergraduate music majors, with the exception of Honors, WRC, SSS, Second Degree Seeking, and ACCESS students, are advised by Ms. Lindsay Smith at the University College Academic Advising Center, beginning with the Orientation experience.
+Once a student has declared as a music major (to declare a student must have completed 30 earned semester hours, completed RC 1000, at least be registered for UCO 1200, and have a cumulative GPA of 2.0 or higher) they will be assigned a faculty advisor within the school of music.
+Students will be sent a notification from the music office of who their assigned faculty advisor is shortly after they declare.
+Students can also see who their assigned advisor is the top block of DegreeWorks.

 If you are a University College, undeclared, currently enrolled student, please use your AppalNet to schedule an appointment with your University College advisor.
-Detailed instructions can be found here: https://advising.appstate.edu/current-students/advising/how-do-i-make-appointment.
+Detailed instructions can be found here: How to Make a University College Advising Appointment.

 If you are a currently enrolled and declared music major, your assigned faculty advisor will instruct you on the process for scheduling an advising appointment.